 Pitxot and Dalí immediately connected and relate to each other on an aesthetic level.
 In 1958, for example, Pitxot was working on the exhibition "The Battle of Constantine", to be presented in Barcelona.
 The theme of the battle was inspired by a conversation with Dalí, who had explained to him that the rocks on Sa Conca beach in Cadaqués hold themselves battles scenes.
 Dalí thought up the introductory text for the catalogue and dictated it sentence by sentence to Antoni Pitxot: "When the rocks awakened from a sleep of four thousand years, they are deafened by the clamour of battle on either side".

-Pitxot was at Dalí's side all the time in the last part of the artist's life.
-The two artists kept up a constant exchange of observations and opinions on various subjects, especially the world of art and painting, discussing Watteau, Rembrandt, Velázquez, Gustave Moreau, the pre-Raphaelites or Italian futurism.
+Pitxot was always by Dalí's side in the last part of the artist's life.
+The two artists kept exchanging observations and opinions on various subjects, especially on the world of art and painting, discussing Watteau, Rembrandt, Velázquez, Gustave,Moreau, the Pre-Raphaelites or Italian futurism.

 Antoni Pitxot's works are to be found in various private collections, such as the Dalí Theatre-Museum and the Centro Internazionale di Studi sulla Comunicazione Umana, housed at the Villa Barbariga in San Pietro di Strà (Italy).

 Antoni Pitxot is Director of the Dalí Theatre-Museum, as well as life patron and Deputy Vice-President of the Gala-Salvador Dalí Foundation.
 On September 16, 2004, he was awarded the Gold Medal for Merit in Fine Arts by H.R.H.
 King Juan Carlos.